-- 2.3.1 Potential projects that would interface with HSK NDA have been identified and are listed below.
+- 2.3.1 Potential projects that would interface with the HSK NDA have been identified and are listed below.
 Implementation of some of these projects has yet to be approved.
-This list should be re-visited during the EIA study to ensure all the latest projects available from the respective stakeholders are incorporated. - (i) Upgrading of San Wai Sewage Treatment Works - (ii) Hung Shui Kiu Development Stage 2 Widening of Tin Ha Road and Tan Kwai Tsuen Road - (iii) Ping Ha Road Improvement remaining works (Ha Tsuen Section) - (iv) Water Supply to Hung Shui Kiu New Development Area - (v) Salt Water Supply for North West New Territories - (vi) Replacement and Rehabilitation of Watermains, Stage 3 - (vii) Yuen Long and Kam Tin Sewerage Stage 2 and Stage 3 - (viii) Drainage Improvement in Northern New Territories Package B - (ix) Hong Kong-Shenzhen Western Express Line - (x) Tuen Mun Western Bypass - (xi) Proposed Development under the Study on the Enhancement of the Lau Fau Shan Rural Township and Surrounding Areas - (xii) Planning and Engineering Study for the Development at Lam Tei Quarry Site - (xiii) Proposed incinerators for sludge treatment and municipal wastes in North West New Territories
+This list should be re-visited during the EIA study to ensure all the latest projects available from the respective stakeholders are incorporated. - (i) Upgrading of San Wai Sewage Treatment Works; - (ii) Hung Shui Kiu Development Stage 2 Widening of Tin Ha Road and Tan Kwai Tsuen Road: - (iii) Ping Ha Road Improvement remaining works (Ha Tsuen Section); - (iv) Water Supply to Hung Shui Kiu New Development Area; - (v) Salt Water Supply for North West New Territories; - (vi) Replacement and Rehabilitation of Watermains, Stage 3; - (vii) Yuen Long and Kam Tin Sewerage Stage 2 and Stage 3; - (viii) Drainage Improvement in Northern New Territories Package B; - (ix) Tuen Mun Western Bypass; - (x) Proposed Development under the Study on the Enhancement of the Lau Fau Shan Rural Township and Surrounding Areas; - (xi) Preliminary Land Use Study for Lam Tei Quarry and the Adjoining Areas; - (xii) Proposed incinerators for sludge treatment and municipal wastes in North West New Territories; and - (xiii) Planning and Engineering Study for Housing Sites in Yuen Long South Investigation.

 2.3.2 The EIAs for the above projects, if required, will be conducted by their respective proponents.
-The NDA EIA study will consider the environmental effects of these projects on the NDA development.
+The HSK NDA EIA study will consider the environmental effects of these projects on the HSK NDA development.